 This information is only approximate as it is a combination of information gathered from the reporting party and information gathered during the investigation.
 Of those testing positive for prescription medications, it must again be noted that it is only considered abuse or neglect if the mother does not have a prescription for the medication and she was not given that medication at the hospital.
+However, DHS has access to the Prescription Monitoring Program, through the Oklahoma Bureau of Narcotics and Dangerous Drugs which allows DHS to be able to determine if the use of prescription medications, by a person responsible for the child, is excessive and results in abuse or neglect.

 The presence of a substance in the newborn is not always indicative of abuse or neglect in and of itself.
 DHS must gather evidence to show that the use of the substance in some way contributes to the abuse or neglect of the newborn to be able to substantiate the investigation.
-Of the 375 newborns who tested positive at birth, the investigation was substantiated in 187 of those cases.
-Child welfare workers indicated that in 170 of those investigations, substance abuse was a contributing factor to the abuse or neglect.
-In 37 percent of the substantiated investigations, the mother had no prenatal care.
-Also in that number, there were 68 cases where removal of the child was recommended by DHS and the removal condition was due to the substance abuse.
-The Children's Hospital at OU Medical Center in Oklahoma City also collects data on the children born at the facility who test positive for substances.
-In the calendar year 2013, the hospital reported 150 cases to DHS where the mother tested positive for some type of substance, the majority of the newborns had meconium collected and tested.
-Of those cases, 108 of the newborn meconium tests came back positive.
+Of the 416 newborns who tested positive at birth, the investigation was substantiated in 202 of those cases, with half of those being in Cleveland, Comanche, Oklahoma and Tulsa counties combined.
+In 35 percent of the substantiated investigations, the mother had no prenatal care.

+The Children's Hospital at OU Medical Center in Oklahoma City also collects data on the children born at their facility that test positive for substances.
+In the calendar year 2014, they reported 132 cases to DHS where the mother tested positive for some type of substance, the majority of the newborns had meconium collected and tested.
+Of those cases, 103 of the newborn meconium tests came back positive.
 The types of substances seen in positive tests vary, but they include alcohol, illegal substances and prescription medications.